 Windrush Generations

-Future activities will offer opportunities for diverse student writers, event management and project work experiences.
+Future activities will offer Global Majority students opportunities to take part in creative projects, event management and work experience.
 For further information contact Dr Roger Griffith at roger.griffith@uwe.ac.uk.

 Watch our workshops